-The hardware and software requirements for LYBIN 6.2 2200 are given in Chapter 2 together with detailed installation instructions.
-Chapter 3 describes how to start and close LYBIN.
+The hardware and software requirements for LYBIN 7.0 are given in Chapter 2 together with detailed installation instructions.
+Chapter 3 describes how to start and close LYBIN 7.0.
 The menu and toolbar options are briefly described in Chapter 4.
-The various plots are presented in Chapter 5 before a more thorough description of parameter input via the panes and editors are given in Chapter 6 and 8.
-At last, Chapter 9 describes printing.
-Examples of LYBIN input data model XML are included in Appendix A.
+The various plots are presented in Chapter 5 before a more thorough description of parameter input via the panes and editors are given in Chapter 6 to 8.
+Tactical decisions aid tools are described in Chapter 9.
+At last, Chapter 10 describes printing.
+Examples of XML LYBIN input data are included in Appendix A.